jmoore53/rails-skeleton/README.md

 Try renaming the `volume` at the bottom to something else.

-The application is configured to run mysql as the *all environment* database.
+The application is configured to run mysql as the *every environment* database.
 This decision was made to keep development and production environments as similiar as possible.

+### Asset Compiling or Docker Build Issues

+The `Dockerfile` pulls directly from the Alpine edge repositories which means there is possibility for error and breakage.
+I usually integrate CICD with gitlab, and build repos often.
+I plan to keep this template up to date as such breakage occurs.

 ## Need More Customization?